inventree/inventree-docs/docs/start/intro.md

 ### Docker

 The recommended method of installing InvenTree is to use [docker](https://www.docker.com).
-InvenTree provides out-of-the-box support for docker and docker-compose, which provides a simple, reliable and repeatable pipeline for integration into your production environment.
+InvenTree provides out-of-the-box support for docker and docker compose, which provides a simple, reliable and repeatable pipeline for integration into your production environment.

 Refer to the following guides for further instructions: